zeserrado-marques/Mosaic-to-Point-List-OMX/README.md

 Current workflow only identifies transfected from non-transfected cells.

+*._single_file* macros will open only the mosaic file.
+Meaning that you can have more than one mosaic images in the same folder.

 #### Needed inputs:
 - X, Y and Z values of mosaic's upper left stage coordinates
 - Directory (folder) containing only a single .dv file that must be the mosaic image.